-A dog with glaucoma may see noticeable changes in their eye.
-Their eye may become swollen and look enlarged, red, or appear to bulge.
+A dog with glaucoma may see noticeable changes in its eye.
+Their eyes may become swollen and look enlarged, red, or bulged.
 A common symptom includes a cloudy or blue retina.
-A dog with glaucoma may have watery discharge coming from their eye as well.
+A dog with glaucoma may also have a watery discharge from its eye.

 Other symptoms may include:

 - Fluttering eyelids or a change in blink response

 - Avoidance of light